Search for heavy resonances decaying to a pair of Lorentz-boosted Higgs bosons in final states with leptons and a bottom quark pair at $\sqrt{s} =$ 13 TeV: Decay chain reconstruction

 The Higgs bosons have collimated decays and typically are produced back-to-back in the transverse plane, \ie, $\Delta \phi (\PH,\PH) \approx \pi$.
 The \hbbjet candidate is required to have $\pt>200\GeV$.
 In the SL channel, it is required to have a $\Delta \phi > 2.0$ separation from the lepton and a $\DR > 1.6$ separation from the \wqqjet, while in the DL channel, it is required to have a $\Delta \phi > 2.0$ separation from the dilepton momentum and to not contain either lepton within the jet cone.
-The \wqqjet in the SL channel is chosen as the closest AK8 jet in $\DR$ to the lepton, provided that it is found within $\DR < 1.2$ from the lepton and has $\pt > 50\GeV$.
+The \wqqjet in the SL channel is chosen as the closest AK8 jet in $\DR$ to the lepton, provided that it is found within $\DR < 1.2$ of the lepton and has $\pt > 50\GeV$.
 Within both the $\bbbar$~and \wqqjets, two subjets are reconstructed that must each have $\pt > 20\GeV$.
 Constituents of the AK8 jets are first reclustered using the Cambridge--Aachen algorithm~\cite{Dokshitzer:1997in,Wobisch:1998wt}.
 The ``modified mass drop tagger'' algorithm~\cite{Dasgupta:2013ihk,Butterworth:2008iy}, also known as the ``soft drop'' (SD) algorithm, with angular exponent $\beta = 0$, soft cutoff threshold $z_{\mathrm{cut}} < 0.1$, and characteristic radius $R_{0} = 0.8$~\cite{Larkoski:2014wba}, is applied to remove soft, wide-angle radiation from the jet.
 The subjets used are those remaining after the algorithm has removed all recognized soft radiation.
-The jet mass is the invariant mass of these two subjets.
-The SD mass of the \hbbjet is used to obtain the search variable \mbb, after applying \pt-dependent corrections, so that \mbb in simulation is on average equal to the Higgs boson mass of 125\GeV.
+The jets in this analysis are required to have exactly two subjets.
+The SD jet mass is the invariant mass of these two subjets.
+The SD jet mass of the \hbbjet is used to obtain the search variable \mbb, after applying \pt-dependent corrections, so that \mbb in simulation is on average equal to the Higgs boson mass of 125\GeV.